kartikeya-datta/MeOn3D/README.md

+# MeOn3D - Interactive 3D Portfolio

+MeOn3D is an interactive 3D portfolio website designed to showcase my skills, projects, and professional journey in a visually captivating way.
+Built with modern web technologies, it provides a dynamic and engaging user experience that reflects my passion for design and development.

+🌟 **Features**

+* **3D Interactive Design:** Leverages advanced 3D graphics to create an immersive and unique user interface.
+* **Responsive Layout:** Ensures optimal viewing and interaction across a wide range of devices and screen sizes.
+* **Project Showcase:** Effectively highlights key projects with detailed descriptions and compelling visuals.
+* **Contact Form:** Enables visitors to easily get in touch directly through the website.

+🛠️ **Technologies Used**

+* **Frontend:** HTML5, CSS3, JavaScript
+* **3D Rendering:** [Three.js](https://threejs.org/) for creating and displaying animated 3D graphics
+* **Deployment:** Hosted on [GitHub Pages](https://pages.github.com/) for seamless and accessible deployment.

+🚀 **Getting Started**

+1. Visit the live site at [MeOn3D Portfolio](MeOn3D Portfolio)
+2. Navigate through the interactive 3D environment using:
+    * **Desktop:** Mouse controls (e.g., drag to rotate, scroll to zoom).
+    * **Mobile/Tablet:** Touch gestures (e.g., swipe to rotate, pinch to zoom).
+3. Explore my projects, skills, and professional information presented within the interactive 3D space.

+📱 **Responsive Design**

+The website is designed to adapt seamlessly to various screen sizes, providing an optimized experience for every user:

+* **Desktop:** Offers the full 3D experience with rich interactions and detailed visuals.
+* **Tablet:** Provides an optimized 3D experience with touch-friendly controls for easy navigation.
+* **Mobile:** Delivers a streamlined experience that maintains visual appeal and key information accessibility.

+🔍 **Project Structure**

+The core elements of the website's structure include:

+* **Interactive 3D Models:** Engaging 3D representations of my skills, areas of expertise, and project categories.
+* **Project Cards:** Informative cards that provide detailed information, visuals, and links related to each highlighted project.
+* **Navigation Elements:** Intuitive controls and visual cues within the 3D space to guide users through the portfolio.
+* **Contact Section:** A dedicated area featuring a contact form and links to my professional social media profiles for easy connectivity.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.